Scripting success: Ambassador Theatre Group utilise Optimizely Experimentation to drive conversions

 Monty and the team put forth a feature flag that hid summary details before a seat selection was made.
 Upon choosing a seat, the hidden summary will show up at the bottom of the screen.

 This removes clutter from a small mobile device screen so that customers can focus on the task at hand, selecting the best seats for their needs.

 The experiment was a momentous win for the team, contributing to a decrease in drop-off rates via mobile devices and increased overall checkout conversions.

-Aside from in-house experimentation requests, Stephen shared that ATG also receives requests from its B2B customers to optimise B2C experiences for specific processes.
+Aside from in-house experimentation requests, Stephen shared that ATG also receives requests from its B2B customers to optimize B2C experiences for specific processes.